MillionConcepts/lhorizon/docs/paper.md

-precision (up to microarcseconds for Moon positions relative to Earth positions in this time frame, well above the limits of precision introduced by our other constraints) and its ability to deliver tables of positions relative to arbitrary topocentric points with robust corrections for light-time, gravitational deflection, and aberration.
+precision (up to microarcseconds for Moon positions relative to Earth positions in this time frame, well above the limits of precision introduced by our other constraints) and its ability to deliver tables of positions relative to arbitrary topocentric points, automatically referenced to the geodetic datums of their host bodies (_e.g._ WGS84 for Earth), with robust corrections for light-time, gravitational deflection, and aberration.

 However, with millions of data points widely dispersed across times and